A56-A5/stockfolio/README.md

 - **Authentication:** Basic login flow (can be expanded with Firebase/Auth0)
 - **Hosting:** Localhost / Streamlit Cloud / Vercel

-## 📌 Note for Expo
+## 👥 Contributors

 This project is built with the goal of spreading financial literacy and enabling safer stock market access.
-It's beginner-friendly, cleanly designed, and centered around SDG Goal 4: Quality Education.
+It's beginner-friendly, cleanly designed, and centered around **SDG Goal 1: No Poverty**.

----

-> Made with ❤️ by [Your Team Name]
+- Alvi A V
+- Minhaj Noushad
+- John Antony